 1. HTML5 video player

 HTML5 video player is an ideal solution if your website audience comes from different devices.
 To add HTML5 compatible video to your site, you need to prerare video files in three formats: MP4, WebM, OGG, as different browsers support different video qualities.
 You may easily do this with Freemake Video Converter.
+If you need just WebM format, follow these steps.
 The free software converts any desktop or online video to HTML5 formats and provides ready embed code to paste onto your web page.

 Follow this guide to prepare your video to HTML5.
 After the conversion you’ll get the following instruction to embed HTML5 video to your website.